YK7188/YK_Lab/17-Deploy bookmarks on Windows and iPhones/README.md

 ## Step 3 — Verify on Endpoint

 - Bookmarks appeared as expected.
-- As long as Company Portal is logged on by the target user, which Edge profile to use does not matter.
+- As long as the device is enrolled in Intune and the browser app is managed by Intune, the bookmarks appear regardless of which browser profile is signed in.
 - They appear in an InPrivate window too.
-- Edge://policy can be useful in troubleshooting.

 <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/17-Bookmarks%20on%20Windows%20and%20iPhone/13.Edge_Policy.jpg" width="250">